2021 Annual Disclosure Statement

 - Despite leaving Baseball HQ in 2015, moving to Florida in 2016 and turning 60 in 2017, I am not retired and have no intention of retiring any time soon.
 There are still books to write, ideas to innovate and leagues to be won.
 They’ll have to drag me to the shuffleboard courts, kicking and screaming.

 - In 2018, two close friends and industry colleagues — Steve Moyer and Lawr Michaels — and my younger brother passed away.
 I took over managing my 90something parents’ affairs after my mother was diagnosed with cancer.
 That year took a toll on me.
-Unfortunately, 2019 continued to wear me down; I lost four months dealing with my own health scare and managing my parents’ affairs still demands my time.
-It is taking me awhile to make my way back, so please excuse the occasional hiccup or displaced focus that might filter into my work again this year.
+Unfortunately, 2019 continued to wear me down; I lost four months dealing with my own health scare and managing my parents’ affairs still demanded my time.
+In December 2020, my father died.
+It’s been a difficult period in my life and I am still working my way back, so please excuse the occasional lapses, hiccups or displaced focus that might filter into my work.
 I apologize in advance.
+Again.